What is a Crown?

 A crown (also called a cap) is a man-made cover that protects the tooth.
 It may be used to restore and preserve decayed, broken or cracked teeth.
 Crowns can also improve your overall appearance.

-Why you may need a crown?
+When do you need a crown?

 - A decayed tooth that needs to be restored to its normal shape and size